Masters in Literary Studies in English

 Students will be required to write a dissertation of 25000 words during the first and second year in the programme.
 Students register for the dissertation during the second year of the programme, through the following code: ELL5001W.

-The core course will require a 4000-word research proposal as a final output, ensuring that students are ready to start delving into research for their dissertations early in the second semester of the first year of study.
+The Research Methods core course will require a 4000-word research proposal as a final output, ensuring that students start delving into research for their dissertations during the second semester of their coursework and creating valuable momentum for the year of independent research.

 Electives are offered within each of the following streams of inquiry: